ischlag/IcyWrench/README.md

-# Simple http sever as part of a programming assignment at the University of St Andrews
+# IcyWrench

+A simple java based tcp sever groundwork with a simple http module for dynamic pages

-0x00 Introduction
+##0x00 Introduction

 This web server is called IcyWrench.
 It was completely written by myself.
 It is designed to support modules which implement any tcp based protocol.
 In this case the provided module is an http server which can host dynamic web sites which are written in Java.

-0x01 Features
+##0x01 Features

 - Supports Get as well as Post requests.
 - Can return static html documents.